11 Common Baby-Making Mistakes You Are Making and How to Correct Them

 It is often assumed that women with regular menstrual cycles are fertile.
 However, it may not be the case.
 There are many factors that affect a woman’s fertility.
 Regular cycles usually are considered a good sign that a woman is ovulating, but this certainly does not rule out the possibilities of poor egg quality, unhealthy fallopian tubes or uterus, or insufficient progesterone production to support a pregnancy.

-Tip to Avoid This Mistake: Do not assume things and see a doctor as he will check and tell you what exactly the problem is.
+Tip to Avoid This Mistake: Do not assume things and see a doctor for a thorough diagnosis.

 8. Leading an Unhealthy Life